-Steven lives with his father and his mother.
+In his home, Steven helps by washing clothes, running errands and cleaning.
+He lives with his father and his mother.
 His father is sometimes employed and his mother is employed.
-Steven works at home washing clothes, running errands and cleaning.
 There are 4 children in the family.

-Please remember Steven in your prayers.
-Your love and support will help him to receive the assistance he needs to grow and develop.
+Your love and support will help Steven to receive the assistance he needs to develop his potential.
+Please pray for him.

 Steven lives in the hillside community of Klojen, home to approximately 31,700 residents.
 Typical houses are constructed of dirt floors, wood walls and cement roofs.
 The most commonly spoken languages are Javanese and Madurese.

 The regional diet consists of maize, fish, vegetables and rice.
 Common health problems in this area include malnutrition, skin infections, the flu, bronchitis, diarrhea and dengue fever.
 Most adults in Klojen work as day laborers and earn the equivalent of $92 per month.
 This community needs vocational training, scholastic materials and tuition assistance.

 Your sponsorship allows the staff of Anugerah Student Center to provide Steven with Bible studies, camps, health checkups, vitamins, nutritious meals, sports, tutoring and vocational training.
 The center staff will also provide hygiene education and child care education for the parents or guardians of Steven.